-The application of simplified approach does not require the Company to track changes in credit risk.
-Rather, it recognizes impairment loss allowance based on lifetime ECLs at each reporting date, right from its initial recognition.
+For trade receivables and contract assets, the Company applies a simplified approach in calculating ECLs.
+Therefore, the Company does not track changes in credit risk, but instead recognises a loss allowance based on lifetime ECLs at each reporting date.

 For recognition of impairment loss on other financial assets and risk exposure, the Company determines that whether there has been a significant increase in the credit risk since initial recognition.
 If credit risk has not increased significantly, 12-month ECL is used to provide for impairment loss.
 However, if credit risk has increased significantly, lifetime ECL is used.
 If, in a subsequent period, credit quality of the instrument improves such that there is no longer a significant increase in credit risk since initial recognition, then the entity reverts to recognizing impairment loss allowance based on 12-month ECL.